 |Backup source||Operating system||Backup client|

-|Local data center||File directory||Windows, Windows Server, and Linux||File client|
+|Local IDC||File directory||Windows, Windows Server, and Linux||File backup client|

-|Images of VMware vSphere virtual machines||Windows, Windows Server, and Linux||Virtual machine client|
+|Images of VMware vSphere virtual machines||Windows, Windows Server, and Linux||Virtual machine backup client|

-|SAP HANA||Linux||File client|
+|SAP HANA||Linux||File backup client|

-|SQL Server||Windows Server||File client|
+|SQL Server||Windows Server||File backup client|

-|MySQL||Windows Server and Linux||File client|
+|MySQL||Windows Server and Linux||File backup client|

-|MongoDB||Windows Server and Linux||File client|
+|MongoDB||Windows Server and Linux||File backup client|

-|Alibaba Cloud ECS||File directories of an ECS instance||Windows Server and Linux||ECS backup client|
+|Alibaba Cloud ECS||File directory on an ECS instance||Windows Server and Linux||ECS backup client|

-|SAP HANA databases that are located in an ECS instance||Windows Server and Linux||ECS backup client|
+|SAP HANA deployed on an ECS instance||Windows Server and Linux||ECS backup client|

-|SQL Server databases that are located in an ECS instance||Windows Server||ECS backup client|
+|SQL Server deployed on an ECS instance||Windows Server||ECS backup client|

-A backup vault is an HBR cloud backup warehouse used to store backup data in the cloud.
+The HBR cloud backup warehouse used to store backup data in the cloud.
 Backup data from multiple clients can be stored in the same vault.
-This helps you to manage the backup of data and reduce management time and costs.
+This helps you manage the backup data and reduce management time and costs.